Tvalley71/dantherm/README.md

 ### Boost Mode 🚀
-Boost Mode functions similarly to Home Mode but is designed for **short bursts of increased ventilation**, useful after activities like cooking or showering.
+The Boost Mode is similar to Home Mode but is designed for **short bursts of increased ventilation**, useful after activities like cooking or showering.

 - **Boost Mode Switch**: This must be **enabled** for presence detection to activate Boost Mode.
 - **Presence-Based Activation**: If Boost Mode is **enabled** and presence is detected, the fan level switches to the **Boost Operation Selection** mode.